manywho/ui-custom-component/README.md

 ### Updating

-You can keep this copy upto date with the latest interfaces and build configurations by running the `npm run update` command
+You can keep this copy upto date with the latest interfaces and build configurations by running the `npm run update` command.

+Custom webpack configurations can be maintained by running `npm run update -- -exclude-webpack`.

 ## Included Components